|The Urban Airship API uses common HTTP response status codes to provide information about the requests that were sent.|

-- 201 Created - Your request worked and created something like a Tag (as opposed to updating an existing resource).
+- 201 Created - The API request is valid and created something like a Tag (as opposed to updating an existing resource).

-- 204 Deleted - Like 201 Created, but you successfully deleted a resource.
+- 204 Deleted - Like 201 Created, but means the resource was successfully deleted.

-- 301 Moved Permanently - You're being redirect to another URL.
-Chances are you forgot the trailing slash on your request.
+- 301 Moved Permanently - Redirect to another URL.
+Chances are the trailing slash on the request is missing.

-- 400 Bad Request - Your request failed.
+- 400 Bad Request - The request failed.
 Most likely something was formatted improperly.
-The body of the response should give a hint as to what went wrong, but if it doesn't you might have forgotten to specify a Content-Type in the header, or the body was invalid JSON.
+The body of the response should give a hint as to what went wrong, but if it doesn't, the Content-Type in the header may be missing, or the body was invalid JSON.

-- 401 Unauthorized - No access credentials were supplied, or they are either incorrect or insufficient for the call you're making.
-Double check the application key and secret, and see if the API call you're making requires the master secret.
+- 401 Unauthorized - No access credentials were supplied, or they are either incorrect or insufficient for the call.
+Double check the App Key and App Secret, and check to see if the API call requires the App Master Secret.

-- 404 Not Found - The URL you sent your request to does not exist.
+- 404 Not Found - The URL sent in the request does not exist.

-- 405 Method Not Allowed - The type of HTTP request you attempted is not allowed.
-For example you did a PUT to a URL that only supports GETs.
-You can see the list of valid methods in the response headers.
-One common case for 405s is that you attempted to PUT or POST to a URL without the trailing slash, received a 301 redirect response, and the HTTP library you're using followed the redirect but sent a GET without data.
+- 405 Method Not Allowed - The type of HTTP request attempted is not allowed.
+For example, there may be a PUT to a URL that only supports GETs.
+The list of valid methods is in the response headers.
+One common case for 405s is that a PUT or POST sent to a URL without the trailing slash received a 301 redirect response.
+The HTTP library then followed the redirect but sent a GET without data.